 How long is recovery from jaw surgery?

 The recovery time from jaw surgery will vary between individuals.
 But as a general rule, healing can take anywhere between six and 12 weeks.
-Talk to your specialist orthodontist for more information about your specific timeline.
+This may be followed by orthodontic treatment which can last up to 2 years.
+Talk to your practitioners for more information about your specific timeline.

 If you think you might need jaw surgery, or want to know more, please consult with a trusted, specialist orthodontist.
-If you’re ready to begin your orthodontic journey, you can find an orthodontist near you using our finder tool to search the ASO database for registered specialist orthodontists in your area.
+You can use our Finder Tool to search the ASO database for registered specialist orthodontists in your area.